 You can use simple spreadsheets to help schedule and track your content planning process, or use a plugin.

 Spreadsheet-Based Editorial Templates

-(Content planning master template created with spreadsheets)
+(Content planning template created with spreadsheets)

 Use this spreadsheet to plan your content creation and publishing schedule.
 For example, in the spreadsheet, you can add the following columns:

-- PostType: What kind of content you will be creating for this item.
+- Content Type: Enter the kind of content you will be creating for this item.
 (See Step 9 below)

 - Description: Enter a brief description or purpose of the content in this column.

 - SEO: The main keyword phrase your content is targeting.